varfish-org/varfish-server/docs_manual/tutorials_kiosk.rst

 After some patience, you will be shown your resulting list of variants.

-.. info:: Result Record Count
+.. note:: Result Record Count

     Note well that by default the number of records to display is limited to ``200``.
     You can adjust this at :guilabel:`More... --> Miscellaneous` but this comes with longer query times and will have a heavier burden on your browser.